javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

 });
 ```

-There are three reasons why the request is not simple (one is enough):
+There are three reasons why the request is unsafe (one is enough):
 - Method `PATCH`
 - `Content-Type` is not one of: `application/x-www-form-urlencoded`, `multipart/form-data`, `text/plain`.
-- "Non-simple" `API-Key` header.
+- "Unsafe" `API-Key` header.

 ### Step 1 (preflight request)